-Proposition 1 An omniscient information designer can attain decision rule σ if and only if it is a Bayes correlated equilibrium.
+Proposition 1 An omniscient information designer can attain decision rule $\sigma$ if and only if it is a Bayes correlated equilibrium.

-By "can attain decision rule" we mean that there exists a (perhaps indirect) communication rule that gives rise to this decision rule in Bayes Nash equilibrium.3 In this (and later) propositions, we omit formal statements and proofs that correspond to revelation principle arguments.
-Bergemann and Morris (2016a) give a formal statement and proof of this proposition as Theorem 1, adapting standard characterizations of correlated equilibrium.
-These arguments are closely related to the arguments invoked for the revelation principle in mechanism design.
-In particular, we show that it is without loss of generality to focus on a set of signals that equals the set of actions to be taken by the agents thus a "direct mechanism" - and to generate and recommend actions in such way that they satisfy the obedience condition - thus a "truthful mechanism".
-A formal statement also appears in Section 4.
+By "can attain decision rule" we mean that there exists a (perhaps indirect) communication rule that gives rise to this decision rule in Bayes Nash equilibrium.
+In this (and later) propositions, we omit formal statements and proofs that correspond to revelation principle arguments.
+Bergemann and Morris (2016a) give a formal statement and proof of this proposition as Theorem 1, adapting standard characterizations of complete and incomplete information correlated equilibrium.
+But these correlated equilibrium characterizations are themselves revelation principle arguments, establishing that it is without loss of generality to focus on a set of signals that equals the set of actions to be taken by the agents - so that there is "direct communication" - and to recommend actions in such way that they will be obeyed - so that there is "incentive compatibility".
+In the case of complete information, Myerson (1991) (section 6.2) describes this as the "revelation principle for strategic form games".
+Note that the expression "revelation principle" is often limited to the case where agents are sending messages rather than receiving them (e.e.g, Fudenberg and Tirole (1991) and Mas-Collel, Whinston, and Green (1995)), but we use the broader meaning throughout the paper.

-Now if we let $v: A \times \Theta \to \mathbb{R}$ be the expost objective of the information designer, then the utility of the information designer from decision rule σ is
+Now if we let $v : A \times \Theta \to \mathbb{R}$ be the expost objective of the information designer, then the utility of the information designer from decision rule $\sigma$ is